PDB-REDO/libcifpp/README.md

 ------------

 The code for this library was written in C++14.
-You therefore need a recent compiler to be able to build it.
+You therefore need a recent compiler to build it.
 For the development gcc 7.4 and clang 6.0 have been used.

 Other requirements are: